 Wall of unity

 A Wall of unity is built near the statue symbolizing national unity.
 This 50 feet by 15 feet wall is built from the soil sourced from the 1,69,078 villages of India, that was donated by the farmers during the Loha campaign.
 So this wall has the earth from across India in it, bringing India together just like Sardar Patel did at the time of independence.

 There is a large and advanced museum on the pedestal portion of the statue where visitors get to know about all the struggles and sacrifices of Sardar Patel through pictures and graphics.
 A 15-minute film is also projected to give visitors a glimpse of the life of the Iron Man of India.
 As you enter the museum you will find a replica of the head of Sardar Patel that is there on the larger statue.

 In addition to this, the life of Gujarat’s tribal people, the Sardar Sarovar Dam, and the construction of the statue are displayed beautifully through audio-visual shows.
 Visiting the museum is an amazing experience.

 From the museum, there is a lift that takes you to the chest of the statue which is at a height of 135 meters.
 The views that you get from there are unforgettable.
 My own experience is something that I will remember for the rest of my life.
 Tickets for the viewing gallery are available in slots for 2 hours.

 Light and Sound Show

-Laser lights are flashed on the statue that showcases the contribution of Sardar Patel in India’s freedom movement.
-The timing of the show is 7:00 PM to 8:00 PM.
+Laser lights are flashed on the statue that showcases the contribution of Sardar Patel to India’s freedom movement.
+The time of the show is 7:00 PM to 8:00 PM.